PR0CK0/bfobuddy/README.md

 # Requirements
 * Python 3
 * First line of input file must be your intended IRI (e.g., http://test.org/test/) (do not forget your IRI end delimiter (/ or #))
-* Second line of file must be your intended prefix (e.g., testo)
+* Second line of input file must be your intended prefix (e.g., testo)
 * All other lines in file are class names you want to represent in BFO.
 Ensure these words only use letters and numbers.

 # Limitations